 Virgin Atlantic Selects Conduent to Support Customer Experience

-/EIN News/ -- FLORHAM PARK, N.J., Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Conduent Incorporated (Nasdaq: CNDT), a global technology-led business process solutions company, announced today that it has been chosen by Virgin Atlantic, the U.K. based airline that flies to 27 destinations across four continents, to provide customer experience management (CXM).
+FLORHAM PARK, N.J., Feb.
+23, 2023 (GLOBE NEWSWIRE) -- Conduent Incorporated CNDT, a global technology-led business process solutions company, announced today that it has been chosen by Virgin Atlantic, the U.K. based airline that flies to 27 destinations across four continents, to provide customer experience management (CXM).

 A Media Snippet accompanying this announcement is available by selecting the image or link below: